case-contract-testing/contract-case/packages/test-equivalence-matchers/API.md

 public toJSON(): any
 ```

-Only override this method if you are writing a matcher from a language other than TypeScript.
+Only override this method if you are writing a matcher in a language other than TypeScript.

 It exists because the ContractCase matcher format is not legal in all languages that ContractCase supports.

 WARNING: Do not return a string from this method.
 You must instead return
-an object that can be serialised to JSON following  matcher format
+an object that can be serialised to JSON following the matcher format
 described in [Extending ContractCase](https://case.contract-testing.io/docs/advanced-topics/extending-case).